What Is Tau—and Why Does It Matter in Alzheimer’s?

 Since these neurofibrillary tangles are so closely linked with the progression of Alzheimer’s, researchers wonder whether getting rid of them might also get rid of Alzheimer’s altogether.

 Now, they are working to develop drugs and vaccines that can clear these tangles from the brain.
 This approach of getting rid of a key Alzheimer’s biomarker in order to, hopefully, get rid of Alzheimer’s is a familiar one: For example, the drug Aduhelm is designed to treat Alzheimer’s by way of clearing amyloid plaques in the brain.
-Other drugs and vaccines to clear or even prevent amyloid build-up are in development.
+Other drugs and vaccines that might clear or even prevent amyloid build-up are in development.

 This is the case for tau, too: LMTM, a drug developed by TauRx Therapeutics, is currently in Phase 3 trials, the last stage of testing before a drug can be approved.
 Its makers hope it will prove successful in preventing misshapen tau proteins from sticking together, and subsequently slow the progression of Alzheimer’s.